bstarynk/bismon/README.md

 extract your archive.
 You could assume I have [GNU tar](https://www.gnu.org/software/tar/) version 1.30 or better on my Linux computer.

+If you send me some C or C++ code to be processed by `bismon`, allow me *explicitly* to compile it and add comments (UTF8 encoded) in English, French or Russian.

 If possible, add some shell script (for [GNU bash](https://www.gnu.org/software/bash/) or for